IBNorm: Information-Bottleneck Inspired Normalization for Representation Learning

 \textbf{Contributions.} In this work, we move beyond variance-centric normalization and introduce \textbf{IBNorm}, a simple yet powerful normalization method grounded by the Information Bottleneck (IB) principle~\citep{ib1,ib2,ib3}.
 Moreover, we also theoretically justify the superiority of IBNorm and its better generalization performance.

 First, we introduce an IB perspective to normalization, and propose IBNorm for generalization improvement.
 The IB principle seeks representations that preserve task-relevant information while discarding nuisances, thereby connecting normalization to generalization.
 Within this framework, we decompose existing normalization methods into three steps: (i) grouping features (e.g., across batch, channel, or dimension), (ii) standardization, and (iii) recovery via re-scaling and shifting.
 Our analysis reveals that the normalization operation itself is the key bottleneck governing information flow.
-Building on this insight, IBNorm (IBNorm-S, IBNorm-L, IBNorm-T) introduces compression operators that selectively compress activations toward their means, providing explicit control over sufficiency–redundancy tradeoffs while remaining drop-in compatible with existing architectures.
+Building on this insight, IBNorm introduces several different compression operators that selectively compress activations toward their means, providing explicit control over sufficiency-redundancy tradeoffs while remaining drop-in compatible with existing architectures.

 Second, we provide theoretical guarantees.
 Under the IB framework, we prove that IBNorm achieves a strictly larger IB value than variance-centric methods like LN and BN, thereby better balancing predictive sufficiency with nuisance suppression.
-Moreover, we establish a provably tighter generalization bound, explaining why IBNorm consistently outperforms standard normalization in practice.
+Moreover, we establish a provably tighter generalization bound, explaining why IBNorm outperforms standard normalization in practice.